-The floor throughout the house is soft limestone about 3 centimeters thick and needed a five tonne truck to deliver!
-It took Penny nearly a month of solid tiling to get the floor laid, but it was worth it.
+The floor throughout the house is soft limestone about 3 centimetres thick and needed a five tonne truck to deliver!

 This room is slightly separate from the dining room and is another living room.
 It has the big arched windows in it and is very bright in the mornings.
-You can play cards or monopoly in here, and leave it out to finish the next day as it is not in the way.[singlepic id=2047 w=950 h= float=]
+It’s great for working in and quite most of the day.
+You can get together and try not to talk about work here, play board games etc in the evenings.

 The walls are very thick here, so any noise you make will not disturb any light sleepers who want to go to bed.